ngeenx/ngx-monaco-editor/README.md

 Angular implementation of [Monaco Editor](https://microsoft.github.io/monaco-editor/).
 Only supports Angular 17 and above versions.

+> [!WARNING]
+> This repository maintains a fork of the original [miki995/ngx-monaco-editor-v2](https://github.com/miki995/ngx-monaco-editor-v2) and [atularen/ngx-monaco-editor](https://github.com/atularen/ngx-monaco-editor) repos.
+This package has been modified to work in custom Angular projects.
+Also, this package is using directly [ngeenx/monaco-textmate-loader](https://github.com/ngeenx/monaco-textmate-loader) package instead [monaco-editor](https://github.com/microsoft/monaco-editor).

 ## [Edit on StackBlitz ⚡️](https://stackblitz.com/~/github.com/ngeenx/ngx-monaco-editor)

 ## 📦 Installation